openresearchcalendar/openresearchcalendar.github.io/datause.md

 - Address (Street, City, Country, Postcode)

 This information is used to send merchandise to users who have requested it.
 The data is stored securely using Google Services and personal information is deleted after the merchandise has been posted.
+During merchandise sales and distribution, the details needed to send the item are passed to Royal Mail.
+Royal Mail processes this information under their own privacy notice (see links above).
 The City and Country information is retained to provide the data for our [Metrics Page](https://lookerstudio.google.com/reporting/619ac603-b4ae-4236-a0aa-ebedbf1680c1/page/HWJOC).
 These details are not connected to any personal information and are only used to provide aggregate data on the distribution of our merchandise.

+### Data use specifically for donations to the Open Research Calendar:
+Donations to the Open Research Calendar are processed through Open Collective.
+When you make a donation, Open Collective collects and processes the information needed to complete and record the donation.
+Their own privacy policy and data processing practices apply (see links above).

+The Open Research Calendar keeps a simplified record of donor data for metrics purposes.
+This record is stored securely using Google Services and includes:
+- Name
+- Message
+- Amount

 ### Data Retention
 We retain event data indefinitely to maintain a comprehensive record of all events submitted to the Open Research Calendar.